Tag Archives: Exploring Coney Island

 I turned around and walked up Stillwell Avenue by the subway spot and there they are starting to knock down the block and replacing it with low rise apartment buildings.
 This is where all the hipster people must be living.
 It looks like more of this area is about to come down.

-For dinner, I went to Totonno’s Pizzaria Napolitano at 1524 Neptune Avenue between 15th and 16th Streets (See TripAdvisor review).
+In 2017 for dinner, I went to Totonno’s Pizzeria Napolitano at 1524 Neptune Avenue between 15th and 16th Streets (See TripAdvisor review).
 This place is harder to get into than any trendy restaurant in Manhattan.
 They only make so much dough and as a matter of fact the smaller pizzas sold out before I got there and it was 4:30pm when I ate my lunch/dinner.
 The place was busy the entire time I got there.
 The only bad thing about the restaurant is the seating.
 They need to reconfigure their tables to accommodate more people.
 You can’t seat a single person like myself at a six top table.

 Totonna Pizza II.jpg